NaturalHistoryMuseum/pyzbar/DEVELOPING.md

 ### Windows

-Save the 32-bit and 64-bit `zbar.dll` files, and their dependencies, to `zbar-32.dll` and `zbar-64.dll` respectively, in the directories `dlls-32`
+Save the 32-bit and 64-bit `zbar.dll` files, and their dependencies, to `libzbar-32.dll` and `libzbar-64.dll` respectively, in the `pyzbar` directory.
-and dlls-64/ respectively.
+The `load_zbar` function in `wrapper.py` looks for the appropriate `DLL`s.
-The `load_zbar` function in `wrapper.py` looks for the appropriate `DLL` on `sys.path`.
-The appropriate `DLL` is packaged up into the wheel build, then installed to the root of the virtual env.
+The appropriate `DLL`s are packaged up into the wheel build and is installed alongside the package source.
 This strategy allows the same method to be used when `pyzbar` is run from source, as an installed package and when included in a frozen binary.

 ## Releasing